 - List of body parts affected

 - List of witnesses of your accident or incident injury

 - Description of medical attention you received thus far

 - The nature of your injury or illness

-Certain New York government jobs have additional laws and policies that impact the employee’s civil service disability case, including NY State Police, Fire, Corrections or Sanitation Departments.
+Certain New York government jobs have additional laws and policies that impact the employee's civil service disability case, including NY State Police, Fire, Corrections or Sanitation Departments.
 Due to the unique rigors of particularly dangerous civil servant jobs, special legislation exists which protects certain types of NYC employees.
-These include the Lung Bill for NYFD firefighters exposed to respiratory pollutants in the line of duty, as well as the Stroke Bill and the Heart Bill for members of both the NYFD and NYPD forces, due to their exposure to cardiac stressors in the line of duty.
+These include the Lung Bill for FDNY firefighters exposed to respiratory pollutants in the line of duty, as well as the Stroke Bill and the Heart Bill for members of both the FDNY and NYPD forces, due to their exposure to cardiac stressors in the line of duty.
 There are also special retirement laws and benefits for non-uniform NYC and NYS civil servants.